kazuho/myfirst-usdt/README.md

 Run make (or `gmake` on FreeBSD, macOS).

-Builds an executable named `test` on Linux and macOS.
-Only tested on Linux.
+Builds an executable named `test` on Linux, FreeBSD, macOS.
+Only tested on Linux and FreeBSD.

 `test` defines two probes; `hello` and `done`.  `hello` is called many many times. `done` is called only once when the program exits.